Pro-Vision Academy: History

 Roynell Young established the institution in 1990; initially it only admitted male students and was solely an after-school program.
+It was the first charter middle school only for male students in the city; Young argued that having female students would distract male students.
 He received inspiration after visiting many predominantly low-income African-American neighborhoods.
 He began a partnership with the Houston Independent School District (HISD), to establish a district-affiliated charter school for boys, then in the Third Ward.
-It was the first charter middle school only for male students in the city; Young argued that having female students would break the concentration of male students.

 Young acquired the land for a permanent campus in 2008.
 Donations from private entities provided the funding.
 The occurrence of Hurricane Ike delayed the move, which occurred in November 2008.

 In 2013 Pro-Vision ended its HISD affiliation and became a charter school with direct oversight from the State of Texas.
 In 2014 the school began admitting female students.

-In 2019 The Robert and Janice McNair Foundation, of Bob McNair, sent more $4,500,000 to the school, making it the largest donation it ever received.
-The donation was used to fund an addition for its building.
-The school also, by 2016, received a grant from the federal government for the expansion, and it was expected to receive $2.8 million.
-In addition it hoped to use donations from private entities.